br0ast/simulationontology/development/2/informal CQ.md

 ### General Question

-Retrieve all the contexts of the simulations listed in a specific source.
+What are the contexts of the simulations listed in a specific source?

 ### Example Applied Question

-Retrieve all the contexts of the simulations listed in `dictionaryofsymbols1`.
+What are the contexts of the simulations listed in `dictionaryPfSymbols1`?

 #### Expected Outcome